Ada Galsworthy: John Galsworthy's editor and compiler

-Other Writers
+Other writers

 Galsworthy had an intellectual relationship with Polish-British writer, Joseph Conrad.
 He encouraged Galsworthy's translation work and supported her work on Yvette and Other Stories, writing the preface.
 He also shared drafts of his own writing with her, including The Secret Agent and Under Western Eyes, seeking her opinion.
 The first of Joseph Conrad's theatrical adaptations One Day More was written in Galworthy's flat on Campden Hill in 1904.

-She encouraged Ralph Hale Mottram (1883-1971) to write, under the pen name J. Marjoram.
+She encouraged Ralph Hale Mottram (1883–1971), son of the trustee of her marriage settlement to Arthur, to write poetry, under the pen name J. Marjoram.

 Music

 She was a talented pianist and could read at sight very well.
 She was described as being of "professional, or nearly professional calibre by those who heard her play."
 Between 1883 and 1888, she spent considerable time in Dresden as a private piano student of Jean Louis Nicodé.
 Of this she wrote, "I do not think he was greatly interested, for he knew only too well I should rightly have been in a low class the Conservatorium, working my way up like the rest of the music-students.
 My mother would not consent to this, her argument being that I played nicely enough for an amateur, and that there was no question of my becoming a professional, ever."

 In Over The Hills And Far Away she recounts "the most fine-spun, delicate of musical flirtations" whilst staying in a hotel room two doors away from a young German Prince.
 They both had pianos installed in their sitting-rooms and spent time sharing musical ideas through the walls, "I would give out a theme, then pause; very soon the young neighbour would start improvising in a masterly manner."

 She accompanied the well-known bass, Signor Foli, at a concert in Menton on the French Riviera and took the place of a pianist who had become ill in a concert of duets at the Salle Érard on Great Marlborough Street in 1898.

-She began composing songs whilst she was in Dresden, but would dedicate more time to composition after she met John.
+She began composing songs while in Dresden, but would dedicate more time to composition after she met John.
 She set several of his poems to music, with a first public performance in 1903.
 Her music was featured in a concert at London's Steinway Hall in 1907.